In this article:

 - Home values in your neighborhood shot up unexpectedly due to area developments, like new commercial areas or a big company moving in nearby.

-- You got a good deal initially by buying your home as a foreclosure or short sale and can sell it under normal circumstances.
+- You got a good deal initially by buying your home as a foreclosure or short sale and can sell it under normal circumstances at market price.

 Other consequences of selling a home early

-Yes, you can sell a house soon after buying it while still making a profit.
-But even if the value of your home has increased, some homeowners still learn the hard way that there are some surprising losses you could suffer.
+It is possible to sell a house soon after buying it while still making a profit.
+But even if the value of your home has increased, homeowners can still suffer some losses.

 Before listing your house, consider these other potential losses.